JuliaMolSim/DFTK.jl/docs/src/developer/gpu_computations.md

 CUDA.allowscalar(false)
 ```

-which will allow the program to error when scalar indexing is used.
+which will cause the program to error when scalar indexing is used.
 The offending code should be rewritten using array operations.
-If it is not possible or non-trivial to do so, one make the calculation to be run on CPU with,
+If it is not possible or non-trivial to do so, it is usually best to have the calculation to run on the CPU:
-then move the results back to GPU afterwards:

 ```julia
 a_cpu = to_cpu(a)